nanaminh/PDM-project/README.md

 ![Image text](https://github.com/nanaminh/PDM-project/blob/main/IMG/basic_rrt_follow2.png)
 WARNING:
-In order to make the test easier, the gym step function in `base_rrt_test.py`is commented, and there will be BUG after the simulation terminated, because of the usage of logger.save().
+1.In order to make the test easier, the gym step function in `base_rrt_test.py`is commented, and there will be BUG after the simulation terminated, because of the usage of logger.save().
 It will be debuged after generating feasible trajectory.

+2.The trajectory generation is naive method.
+The drone cannot follow it perfectly.